fsr/haskell-lessons/script/source/tools.rst

 It automatically refreshes whenever you save a source file.
 This gives you some very bare bones ide features.
 The big advantage is that, unlike the other ide programs, ``ghcid`` is incredibly reliable.

+.. rubric:: Footnotes

+.. [#base-sucks]
+    This is one of the unfortunate things about Haskell, that the base library lacks many desirable things.
+    Examples of good standard libraries would be those of python and go.